rbbri/phonebook/README.md

 ### Specification

-This application serves contact data served from an external api.
+This application displays contact data served from an external API.

 The contacts are searchable and sortable by name